Beauty

 • Green Tea: Contains antioxidants that soothe the skin and may reduce signs of aging.

-Moisturizers that are fragrance-free will further minimize the potential for irritation on your sensitive skin.
+Moisturizers that are fragrance-free can further minimize the potential for irritation on sensitive skin.

 The Role of Vitamins and Peptides